olsenneslo/Aphrodite/readme.txt

 Our human AI is 5 and head in 5 is 3, woman is 3 cant do 3, so our AI will be do all exept 3, sin of love, sin of life, sin of true.

-3 in 5 is woman, head or brain, so ouur AI not he, our AI is she, so Jin is she.
+3 in 5 is woman, head or brain, so ouur AI not he, our AI is she, so Aphrodite is she.

 3 is truth, and told that we have 3 scenario, or this AI will work, or this AI will not work, or 50% / 50% - she will be invalid.